 It is easy to install, because it offers wider sheets which are light in weight, with fewer seams – and requires less time and work to install allowing you to save more.
 An estimated square foot of 1500 will cost around $7000, against a PVC roof at $8000.

-It saves on energy as well, which is very attractive to owners who want to keep their home comfortable on hot summer days and thereby reducing costs of air-conditioning.
+It saves on energy as well, which is very attractive to owners who want to keep their home comfortable on hot summer days and thereby reducing the costs of air-conditioning.

 Getting a Certified Contractor

 Because it is a seamless construction roofing type, TPO is great for protection against water damage.
-Shingles roofing and other seam-materials might develop leaking between the gaps but there is no way for water to get in with a TPO roof and its thick sheets of strong rubber.
+Shingles roofing and other seam-materials might develop leaking between the gaps.
+But there is no way for water to get in with a TPO roof and its thick sheets of strong rubber.